 Regular dairy milk is a classic choice that adds a rich and creamy texture and goes well with any green tea.
 Whole milk is usually a better choice than semi-skimmed or skimmed milk, especially if you want a creamier texture.

-If you are using stronger green tea with enough depth, condensed milk, evaporated milk, creamer and half-and-half may work well too.
+If you are using stronger green tea with enough depth, condensed milk, evaporated milk, coffee creamer and half-and-half may work well too.

 But if you’re looking for a dairy-free option, you can choose from many delicious non-dairy milk alternatives such as coconut milk, cashew milk, almond milk, soy milk or oat milk.
 Nut-based milk will be wonderful for green teas with nuttier roasted notes, and neutral cashew milk will work with most green teas.